OpenF2/F2/docs/src/app-development.md

 ### Types of Context

 Context is a term used to describe the state of a F2 container and its apps.
 At the same time, Context is also the information passed from [Container-to-App](#container-to-app-context) or from [App-to-App](#app-to-app-context) or from [App-to-Container](#app-to-container-context).
 In the examples shown above, two types of context were shown: symbol and trade ticket context.
-It is important realize F2.js allows client-side messaging between third parties using a collection of arbitrary name-value pairs.
+It is important to realize F2.js allows client-side messaging between third parties using a collection of arbitrary name-value pairs.
 This provides the utmost flexibility and affords Container Devleopers the option to define context within their container.

 #### Universal F2 Instrument ID